EleniNtz13/Public-Library-Internship-Sparta/README.md

 ---

-### 🧭 Project Overview
+### 🧭 Project Development Phases

-The main focus of this internship project was to set up a **complete development environment for a simple library management system**, combining multiple technologies into a unified workflow.

-**Project 1** was developed during the **first six weeks of the internship**, as documented in the corresponding folders of this repository.
+The internship project was structured into **three progressive phases (Project 1, Project 2, and Project 3)**, each expanding the system’s functionality and technical complexity.

+#### 🧩 Project 1 – Library Book Entry Form (Weeks 1–6)

+During the first six weeks, we developed a book record entry form designed to support the internal cataloging process of the library.
 During this phase, the work was carried out **collaboratively with fellow students**, focusing on:

-- ⚙️ Setting up the local development environment
-- 🔗 Exploring and integrating multiple technologies
-- 🧩 Designing the core workflow of a web-based data entry system
+- ➡️ Designing and implementing a structured data entry form
-- 🗄️ Laying the foundation for database-backed forms and data management

-The technical scope of this phase included:

-- 🐍 Creating basic web servers using **Python (Flask)** and **PHP**
+- 🐍 Creating the backend logic using Django (Python)
-- ⚡ Running PHP through **Apache** for a stable local setup
-- 💾 Setting up and managing a **MySQL database**
-- 🧱 Working with **Django** and **PostgreSQL** for future system expansion
+- 🗄️ Connecting the form to a relational database
+- ✏️ Testing basic CRUD functionality
+- 🌐 Establishing the initial development environment

+This project laid the foundation for *digital book record management*.

+At the same time, we actively participated in the real cataloging process by:

-- 📊 Using **Excel** to organize uncatalogued library book data
+- 📊 Entering uncatalogued book data into Excel files
+- 🗂️ Organizing book metadata before digital import
-- 📡 Learning to operate the **RFID system** for fast identification and tracking of library materials
+- 📡 Working with the RFID system to understand book identification and tracking
-- 📊 Assisted in the loan and return process, ensuring accurate record-keeping and timely return of borrowed books

-Together, these tools form the foundation of a system capable of handling book records, internal data entry, user activity, and dynamic website content, which was further expanded in the following weeks of the internship.
+- 📚 Supporting staff in daily operations, including book classification and shelving

+This practical involvement helped us understand how digital systems must align with real library workflows.

+#### 🧩 Project 2 – Protocol Management System (Weeks 7–9)

+During the **next three weeks**, we developed a **Protocol Management Form**, designed to support the internal administrative processes of the library.

+This system focused on:

+Recording and managing internal protocol entries

+Structuring form-based administrative data

+Improving validation and database handling

+Expanding backend logic and workflow design

+This project strengthened our understanding of structured data handling beyond book cataloging and introduced more organized backend architecture.

+Meanwhile, we continued assisting library staff in operational roles:

+📖 Observing and supporting the loan and return process

+🔄 Understanding how transactions are reflected on the library’s official website

+👩‍💼 Assisting personnel when needed across different departments

+Through this involvement, we gained insight into how user activity, circulation data, and system records must remain synchronized.

 ---